versioneye/versioneye_maven_plugin/README.md

 name          | With this property you can set explicitly the name of the VersionEye project. visibility    | 'public' of 'private'.
 Controls if the project on VersionEye will be public or private. propertiesPath | The path to the versioneye.properties file.
-By default it is "/src/main/resources/"
+By default it is "/src/main/resources/" ignoreDependencyManagement | If this attribute is true the dependencies from "DependencyManagement" are ignored.
+By default it is false!

 ## Feedback